Reporting Concerns and Misconduct

 There are three ways that you can report concerns or misconduct:

 - Report anonymously: Submit an anonymous message.
 CSE maintains a form for encrypted reporting and a physical dropbox.
 Either way, your comment is anonymous.

 - Report privately: Have a conversation with someone prepared to respect your reporting preference

 - Report confidentially: Have a confidential conversation regarding your report with someone not mandated to share information

 - File a formal report: Report through the U-M Ethics, Integrity, and Compliance website, though the Equity, Civil Rights and Title ix Office, or through the U-M Division of Public Safety & Security, or discuss your concerns with an individual in CSE with reporting obligations

 Message from Prof. Westley Weimer, faculty chair of the CSE Diversity, Equity and Inclusion Committee:

 “If you have concerns or feedback about the department, I would honestly like to hear from you.
-I can keep your comments confidential and keep you anonymous.
+I will strive to keep your comments confidential and keep you anonymous.
 If you’re uncertain about trusting me, double check with one of the student groups, such as CSEG, ECSEL+, or ComputingForAll, who have worked with me in the past.
 I will take what you say seriously: we’d much rather know the truth.
 You don’t need to worry that a small misunderstanding will get someone in trouble, but neither should you worry that your experiences will be overlooked.
 Even if something appears to be a minor incident that you could brush off, hearing about it could help us determine that it is part of a trend.
 We’re committed to improving the department’s climate, and the first step of that is understanding how things really are: I do want to hear from you!”

 There are two ways that you may submit an anonymous report.
 Please note that these anonymous reporting methods do not constitute the filing of a formal report.